 - Donate Your Time – whether you have five internships under your belt or none, you can never have too much experience heading into your first interview.
 While you’re waiting for that first job offer, volunteer your skills to a local non-profit or small business.
 Help them develop and implement a public relations or social media campaign.
 This “real world” experience will pay handsome dividends for you in your search for a job.

 - Your Website – if you don’t have a website or blog, I’d be surprised.
 Provided you don’t, you should create one.
-Include an HTML and PDF version of your resume, an online profile, links to articles you written or placed, etc. If you have a blog, be sure to post on a regular basis.
+Include an HTML and PDF version of your resume, an online profile, links to articles you have written or placed, etc. If you have a blog, be sure to post on a regular basis.
 Write about relevant topics in public relations or journalism.
-This not only shows you know how to write, but also that you’re in-tune to what’s going on in your industry.
+This not only shows you know how to write, but also that you’re in tune with what’s going on in your industry.
 You’ll be an attractive prospect for any employer this summer.

 To all of you entering the workforce this year, best of luck to you.
 If you’re getting ready to graduate or are a recent grad, please share your ideas and experiences.